jaredkrinke/log/content/posts/webassembly/trivial-example.md

 ---
-draft: true
 title: A trivial WebAssembly example
 description: This is a complete example of building and running a trivial WebAssembly module
 keywords: [webassembly,wabt,llvm]
-date: 2021-09-26
+date: 2021-09-27
 ---
 In the last post, I provided an [overview of WebAssembly](overview.md).
 In this post, I'm going to build and run a complete (but trivial) WebAssembly module in C using [LLVM](https://llvm.org/) and [Clang](https://clang.llvm.org/).

+All of the code is here: [webassembly-trivial-example](https://github.com/jaredkrinke/webassembly-trivial-example).

 # Aside
 It looks like someone else was frustrated with Emscripten in the past, so they wrote a post about [WebAssembly without Emscripten](http://schellcode.github.io/webassembly-without-emscripten).
 Their guide was helpful, but I'm not sure if it's up to date.
 I also found their Makefiles to be excessively complex.

 # Setup
-First, download and install [LLVM 12.0.1](https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.1) from the LLVM GitHub releases page (note: 180 MB download that expands to *1.8 GB* installed).
+First, download and install LLVM (I used [LLVM 12.0.1](https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.1)) from the LLVM GitHub releases page (note: 180 MB download that expands to *1.8 GB* installed).
 The programs I'm actually planning to use are `clang` and `wasm-ld`.

-I also wanted to inspect the output WebAssembly, so I needed the [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt), which was a much more reasonable ~2 MB download (although they compressed the Windows version into a gzipped tarball instead of a zip file--fortunately, I already had `tar.exe` on my system).
+I also wanted to inspect the output WebAssembly, so I needed the [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt), which was a much more reasonable ~2 MB download (note: the Windows version is a gzipped tarball instead of a zip file).
 I'm going to use `wasm2wat` for disassembly.

 ## Some notes on C
-Note that C compilation is usually done as follows:
+C compilation is usually done as follows:

 1. Run the preprocessor (`cpp`) to expand macros and includes (often on many source files)
-1. Compile the preprocessed code into (often multiple) object files
+1. Compile the preprocessed code into object files
 1. Link everything into a final binary

 A decent overview of the most common command line arguments for a *different* compiler is [here](https://www.thegeekstuff.com/2012/10/gcc-compiler-options/).
-Many of the options are similar for most C compilers.
+Many of the options are identical for most C compilers.

 # Implementing a trivial function
 I'm going to start with a very simple example (just to reduce the number of things that could go wrong).